 In 2016, the FIT was reduced by a further 65% to just 4.39p per KWh (Mongoose Energy,

-At the end of 2017, the Government announced that FITs will end in 2019 and subsequently confirmed that there would be no replacement.
-In particular, the Government’s decision to remove the export tariff, one aspect of the FIT, would have meant that, from April 2019, if you decided to install panels on your house, you wouldn’t be paid for the surplus power you generate that goes to the grid.
+At the end of 2017, the Government announced that FITs would end in 2019 and subsequently confirmed that there would be no replacement.
+In particular, the Government’s decision to remove the export tariff, one aspect of the FIT, means that, as of April 2019, if you decided to install panels on your house, you won’t be paid for the surplus power you generate that goes to the grid.
 You would, in effect, be giving free electricity to the Big Six energy companies, who would sell it to other people.

-After extensive lobbying, the Government announced in January 2019 that they would develop a mechanism to ensure that households that install solar panels after the phase out of the FIT will still receive payment for electricity they export to the grid.
-However, the new mechanism will take time to implement, meaning there is likely to be a period of a few months where new solar installations will not receive payment.
+After extensive lobbying, the Government announced in January 2019 that they would develop a mechanism to ensure that households that install solar panels after the phase out of the FIT would still receive payment for electricity they export to the grid.
+However, the new mechanism is taking time to implement and likely won’t come into force until 2020, meaning we are currently in a period where new solar installations will not receive payment.

 The Government has implemented between a six to eightfold increase in business rates on self-owned commercial rooftop solar.
 The Solar Trade Association also reports that marginal tax rates are 50% for any company wanting to put PV on their roof.
 Now there are no subsidies, these tax anomalies must be removed to allow fair competition.